-10-15 conduct points: Saturday Detention/Withholding Privileges 16 or more conduct points/week: Disciplinary Referral Form
+10-15 conduct points: Saturday Opportunity School/ Withholding Privilege

+16 or more conduct points: Disciplinary Referral Form

-Students who receive 5 minor dispositions due to violations the following may occur:
+Students who receive 5 minor violation detentions at any time in the school year the following may occur:

-- · Mandatory parent conference with teachers or school staff - Student may be placed on a Student Behavior Contract. - All future infractions will follow the intermediate behavior cycle (Class II and up).
+Mandatory parent conference with teachers.

+Student may be placed on a Student Behavior Contract.

+All future infractions will follow the intermediate behavior cycle.

-Before executing the consequence, parents will be contacted in advance with a letter sent home with the student, or by email, or Class Dojo regarding the assigned consequence for administrative detention, Saturday school, or suspension disciplinary referrals.
+Parents will be contacted with a letter sent home with the student or by email, or the U.S. Mail regarding the assigned consequence for administrative detention, Saturday school, and disciplinary referrals.

 Teachers, in response to minor violations in the classroom, will take the appropriate steps when students fail to abide by the established behavioral expectations.
-Should misbehavior continue or interrupt the instructional environment the teacher, student, and parents will complete a RCSA Behavior Contract.
+Should misbehavior continue or interrupt the instructional environment the teacher, student, and parents will complete a RSCA Behavior Contract.

-Parents will also be contacted by the teacher if repetitive minor violations are committed by the student in the same setting, such as in the same classroom.
+Parents will also be contacted if repetitive minor violations are committed by the student in the same setting, such as in the same classroom.
 Repetitive minor violations recorded in the Conduct Log will result in student being classified as Chronic Disciplinary Problem Student and may result in an Office Referral.

 Minor violations list below is not exhaustive and subject to change at any time at the discretion of the Administration.
 Different violations carry different conduct points ranging from 1 to 4.
-Conduct Points for elementary and middle school will vary for different violations.